 Jack owns a small business in Georgia.
 He is not VAT registered.

-As Jack’s new desk was purchased from a Georgian shop where VAT was collected at source, he has already paid VAT and will not need to declare or pay anything else.
+As Jack’s new desk was purchased from a Georgian shop where VAT was collected at the source, he has already paid VAT and will not need to declare or pay anything else.
 Jack CANNOT claim back this VAT.

-YES, VAT Registered
+Yes, VAT Registered

 Example

 In March, Mindy purchases two annual software subscriptions (Zoom and Salesforce) from US companies online, as well as buying a new desk for her home office from a Georgian furniture store.
-As no Georgian VAT was collected on the software purchases, Mindy must declare the price of those purchases on her reverse-VAT declarations.
-Because Mindy is VAT registered, she can simultaneously claim back the 18% reverse-VAT, effectively paying zero reverse-VAT.
+As no Georgian VAT was collected on the software purchases, Mindy must declare the price of those purchases on her reverse VAT declarations.
+Because Mindy is VAT registered, she can simultaneously claim back the 18% reverse VAT, effectively paying zero reverse VAT.

-As Mindy’s new desk was purchased from a Georgian shop where VAT was charged at source, she has already paid VAT.
-But because she is VAT registered, she will be able to claim back that VAT when she files her monthly VAT declaration.
-If that claimed VAT exceeds the VAT she owes based on charging her Georgian client VAT, then rather than Mindy owing the RS money, the RS will actually owe Mindy money.
+As Mindy’s new desk was purchased from a Georgian shop where VAT was charged at the source, she has already paid VAT.
+However because she is VAT registered, she will be able to claim back that VAT when she files her monthly VAT declaration.
+If that claimed VAT exceeds the VAT she owes based on charging her Georgian client by VAT, then rather than Mindy owing the RS money, the RS will actually owe Mindy money.
 This will be offset against Mindy’s monthly income tax payment.

 Should I Become VAT Registered?